-From the very begining of the formation of the earth, the environment is regularly being changed day by day.
-As a result, each and every organism in here, need to make itself fit with the changes of the environment.
+From the very begining of the formation of the earth, the environment is changing day by day.
+As a result, each and every organism in here, need to make itself fit with the changes happening around.
 From that perspective, adaptation is a compulsory and must present issue in at every organism born and survive/d here.
-It is a process in which the organism/s fit themselves with the surroundings by developing new functions, organs, structures and so on.
+It is a process in which the living beings adapt themselves with the nature or ecosystem by developing new functions, organs, structures and so on.

 In this article, we have discussed about the adaptation process and features in the hydrophytic and xerophytic plants.

 There are a lot of plants around you, those merely grow in the water, that means in aquatic condition.
 Plants which grow in water partially or completely are known as aquatic plants or Hydrophytes.

 - Roots may completely be lacking (Wolffia, Utricularia) or feebly developed (Hydrilla).

 - Root hairs are absent (Lemna) or feebly developed.

 - Root caps may be absent or root pockets are present (Eichhornia).

 - Roots are generally fibrous type and adventitious, unbranched or sparsely branched.

 - The stem is long, slender, weak, spongy and flexible type in submerged hydrophytes.

 - The stem is short, stoloniferous, thick, and spongy, with extensive parenchyma in free floating plants.